cert-lv/exchange_webshell_detection/Readme.md

+# UPD: As of March 13, 2021 Windows Defender is detecting this script itself as a Webshell

+This is a false positive, A/V products react to keywords listed in the script. `detect_webshells.ps1` is intentionally written as a standalone file using very simple PowerShell, so that you could inspect it yourself.
+The keywords that (rightly) trigger A/V are listed on [line 94](https://github.com/cert-lv/exchange_webshell_detection/blob/c6fea9dae261cc4879931ad9c50546fcc0c0df66/detect_webshells.ps1#L94).
+If you do not feel confident that you understand what the script is doing, do not run it!

+Hopefully the fact that antivirus software started detecting this script means it's capable of detecting real webshells as well, making `detect_webshells.ps1` unnecessary.
+Check that Exchange and inetpub directories are not whitelisted though and please realise that webshells where only used for the initial access.
+Once attackers achieved code execution they usually deployed additional persistence mechanisms - sometimes even removing initial webshell themselves to hide their tracks.

+So **don't mistake lack of webshells for lack of compromise** - unfortunately your server still might have been hacked and either attackers removed webshell themselves or an antivirus did that (without completely booting attackers from your server).

 # Detect webshells dropped on Microsoft Exchange servers after 0day compromises
 This script looks for webshells dropped on Microsoft Exchange servers while they were vulnerable to following CVE's: